-- 1. Section 45 of the Modern Slavery Act 2015 ('the Act') creates a specific defence for defendants who may have been the subject of slavery or a relevant form of exploitation.
+- 1. Section 45 Modern Slavery Act 2015 (MSA) creates a specific defence for defendants who may have been the subject of slavery or a relevant form of exploitation.
 Schedule 4 lists offences that are excluded from the ambit of the defence.
-The defence differs depending on whether the defendant is under or over 18.
+The elements of the defence differ where the defendant is under 18.
 The judge, as well as the defence and prosecution, must be alert to the possibility that D is a victim of modern slavery or trafficking.
-It may become apparent from the evidence, even if not expressly raised by D. 1059 - 2.
-In DS1060 the LCJ gave an important judgment addressing the very limited circumstances in which the defence may be able to assert that the prosecution of a defendant who claims to be the subject of slavery or a relevant form of exploitation amounts to an abuse of process.
-The court held that the judge was wrong to stay the indictment even though the Competent Authority had determined that there were "conclusive grounds" that D (aged 17 at the relevant time) was a "Victim of Modern Slavery".
+It may become apparent from the evidence, even if not expressly raised by D. 1151 - 2.
+Judges should be alert to the fact that under Article 4 of the European Convention on Human Rights (prohibition of slavery and forced labour), 1152 police and other investigators have a positive duty to investigate possible offences of human trafficking (including slavery, servitude and forced and compulsory labour) (victims of such are collectively referred to as victims of trafficking abbreviated to 'VOTs'); see VCL v UK.
+1153 A breach of Article 4 may lead to the CPS or other prosecuting authority not identifying a VOT.
+That may lead to a failure properly to apply the CPS guidance.
+1154 That in turn may be an abuse of process: the abuse jurisdiction protects VOTs separately from but alongside s.45.
+1155 Further, at an abuse hearing the judge may consider a Single Competent Authority ('SCA') finding that D is a VOT, even though SCA decisions are not admissible at trial (see Brecani 1156): the prosecution need 'clear reasons' to depart from that decision.